vectordotdev/vector/docs/REVIEWING.md

    suite](https://github.com/vectordotdev/vector/tree/master/soaks) for complex
    integration and performance testing.

-For new integrations, consider whether the a new soak test should be added.
+For new integrations, consider whether a new soak test should be added.

 ## Single Concern